sara-sabr/ITStrategy/_pages/en/capabilities.md

 #### Recommendations

-To improve the quality of evaluating the functionality and architecture of the system, it important to consider the organizational and technical components:
+Based on the [DORA DevOps capabilities guides](https://cloud.google.com/solutions/devops/capabilities), the following concepts can improve the quality of evaluating the functionality and architecture of the system, it's important to consider the organizational and technical components:

 Organizational